A tibble: 6 × 5

 Build a small, interactive Quarto dashboard from monitoring data: a row of headline numbers, a chart, and a table, all drawn from the same source.
 Along the way you will see how format: dashboard arranges a page into rows and columns.

-You are building toward the dashboard shown on the Dashboards page.
 The complete, ready-to-run version lives in the repository as dashboards/restoration-dashboard.qmd, so you can copy exact code from there or compare as you go.

 The Data